dswd/zvault/README.md

 The backup repository uses the default configuration with encryption enabled.
 The repository currently contains 12 backup versions of each folder.
-Both folders combined currently contain over 66.5 GiB not counting changed between the different versions.
+Both folders combined currently contain over 66.5 GiB not counting changes between the different versions.

     $> zvault info ::